 Pig Pen

-You are going to fall, it is not a matter of if, but when.
+You are going to fall; it is not a matter of if but when.
 Proverbs 24:16 says that even a righteous man falls seven times.
-Sometimes it is sin that causes us to fall, sometimes it is just trouble as a result of living in this world.
+Sometimes, it is sin that causes us to fall, and sometimes, it is just trouble as a result of living in this world.
 Some of us veer to the left or the right, choosing our own path.
-Some of us stay the course that the LORD has set before us and yet, we all end up in the same place, fallen.
+Some of us stay the course that the LORD has set before us, and yet, we all end up in the same place, fallen.

 “When I fall, I will arise; when I sit in darkness, the LORD will be a light to me” (Micah 7:8).
-There are two different types of fallen people, those who stay fallen and those who get back up.
-Those who fall towards God and those who fall away from God, those who use the fall to examine themselves, and those who blame God for everything.
+There are two types of fallen people: those who stay fallen and those who get back up.
+Those who fall towards God, those who fall away from God, those who use the fall to examine themselves, and those who blame God for everything.

 The parable of the Prodigal Son describes a young man who goes to his father and says, “Gimme, gimme!”
 “Gimme what is mine, gimme everything I am entitled to!
-Keep your love, your wisdom, guidance, and instruction, and gimme your stuff!”
-The Father, knowing the incredible foolishness of this request from his son, grants it anyway.
-He gives his son all the riches he requested, everything he asks for, after all, the son has free will to do what he pleases so he takes the riches and blessings of his father and squanders them out in the world, wasting them in prodigal living.
-When the party is over all his fortune gone, the son finds himself living in a pig pen.
+Keep your love, wisdom, guidance, and instruction, and gimme your stuff!”
+Knowing the incredible foolishness of this request from his son, the Father grants it anyway.
+He gives his son all the requested riches, everything he asks for.
+After all, the son has free will to do what he pleases, so he takes the riches and blessings of his father and squanders them out in the world, wasting them in prodigal living.
+When the party is over, all his fortune is gone, and the son finds himself living in a pig pen.
 As a Jewish man, he is not supposed to be anywhere near pigs, let alone bunking with them and eating their leftovers.
-He realizes that he had it better in his father's house so he returns home, resolved to work as one of his father’s servants.
-When he arrives, his father, having seen him coming from afar off, rolls out the red carpet.
-Joyous to have his son home, he throws a lavish party sparing no expense to celebrate the return of his once lost son (Lk.
+He realizes that he had it better in his father's house, so he returns home, resolved to work as one of his father’s servants.
+When he arrives, his father rolls out the red carpet, having seen him coming from afar.
+Joyous to have his son home, he throws a lavish party, sparing no expense to celebrate the return of his once lost son (Lk.
 15:11-24).

-The son made a huge mistake leaving his father, but it was his mistake, no one else's.
-The trouble he got himself into was not his father's fault, his sin put him in that pig pen.
+The son made a huge mistake leaving his father, but it was his mistake, not anyone else's.
+The trouble he got into was not his father's fault, his sin put him in that pig pen.
 The son ruined his own life because of greed.
 The great thing about this young man was that he was not so full of pride that he refused to get up and go home.
-He realized that the only way out of the mess he made was to go home, back to his father.
-When he returned, he was not scrutinized or condemned, nothing had changed in the heart of his father towards him, he still loved him, maybe even a little more than before.
+He realized that the only way out of the mess he had made was to go home, back to his father.
+When he returned, he was not scrutinized or condemned; nothing had changed in his father's heart towards him; he still loved him, maybe even a little more than before.

 God gave us the Way, Jesus Christ.
 He invites us to walk along with Him throughout life.
-Many of us choose to veer to the right or to the left, turn off His designated path and go some other way.
-We may have a good time or two but we end up in darkness, broken, and fallen and then we wonder, where did God go?
+Many of us choose to veer to the right or left, turn off His designated path, and go another way.
+We may have a good time or two, but we end up in darkness, broken, and fallen, and then we wonder, where did God go?
 Why did He let this happen to me?
 We ask, why did He leave me?
 He did not leave, you are the one who left home.
 You veered off course, but there is good news, there is always good news when you serve a good God.
-The Father is still there, same path, and the same plan, nothing has changed about His love for you.
+The Father is still there, exact path, and the same plan; nothing has changed about His love for you.
 He who has begun a good work in you will complete it until the day of Jesus Christ (Phil.
 1:6).
-The LORD still wants you with Him but He is not changing course for you and He will not wallow in the pig pen with you either.
+The LORD still wants you with Him, but He is not changing course for you, and He will not wallow in the pig pen with you.
 He will, however, be there with open arms when you decide to come home.

 If you are walking in darkness, get off that path and walk with Jesus Christ in the light.
-We all make mistakes, and we all fall; the question is will we allow God to work in our lives after we fall?
+We all make mistakes and fall; the question is, will we allow God to work in our lives after we fall?
 Will we stay in the pig pen?
-Or, will we allow the LORD to take our failures and turn them into victories?
+Or will we allow the LORD to take our failures and turn them into victories?

 Previous